smurugavels/MyRideDemo/WebApi/Readme.md

     2. Clean up past entries from cache
 2. Use BackgroundService to populate Cache
 3. Add more test coverage
-4. SignalR: With Timer auto send Schedules to connected clients on a 15 minute timer.
+4. SignalR: Use Timer / BackgroundService to auto send new Schedules to connected clients on a 15 minute timer.
 5. Remove disconnected clients from SignalR Groups (by StopId)

 ## Frontend:
-1. Add more test coverage

-## Additional Instructions: Focus on Backend
+1. Use a better JS Framework

 ## Terms used
 1. Route: A Route